 To date, much of our work has focused on conversational entrainment, the coordinative strategy in which speakers modify their communicative behaviors to match their conversational partner.
 Going forward, we plan to expand our research to investigate other coordinative behaviors as well.
 Click any question below to read more about specific projects we have completed or are currently working on in the lab!

-Our research has shown that speech entrainment skills in children are not as robust as in adults (see Wynn et al., 2019).
+Our research has shown that while linguistic entrainment skills are developed early in a child's life (Chieng et al., 2024), speech entrainment skills are not (see Wynn et al., 2019; Chieng et al., under review).
 Rather, these skills are developed gradually during adolescents and are predictive of conversational success in this age group (see Wynn et al., 2023).
-Future studies will focus on the developmental trajectories of other conversational coordination strategies and individual differences in coordination development.
+More projects examining these developmental patterns in more detail are currently in progress!

 In an initial study in this area, we found that entrainment patterns of autistic adults are not as pronounced as patterns of neurotypical adults (see Wynn et al., 2018).
-We have collected pilot data to examine entrainment in autistic adolescents and hope to soon launch a larger study in this area!
+We have collected pilot data to examine entrainment in autistic adolescents and are currently launching a large-scale study in this area!

 Speech entrainment is measured in so many different ways!
 To create more cohesion, we conducted an extensive literature review of entrainment methodologies used across studies.
 With this information, we modified and expanded upon an existing framework to more comprehensively classify entrainment (see Wynn & Borrie, 2022).
 We have also highlighted the ways in which differences in experimental methodologies significantly impact entrainment outcomes (see Wynn & Borrie, 2020).
 In the future, we plan to explore which entrainment measures most closely predict conversational success.
 We also hope to create an open-source automated method for quantifying speech entrainment.